dougollerenshaw/figrid/README.md

 The fundamental function to use is `place_axes_on_grid`.
 This will generate an evenly spaced 100x100 grid on the desired figure canvas.
 You can then specify how much of the figure canvas a given axis (or set of axes) will span.

 ## what it's good for
-Maybe it's just me, but I've always found matplotlib's gridspec function to be confusing.
-And simple NxM subplots can be too limiting.
+Maybe it's just me, but I've always found matplotlib's `gridspec` function to be confusing.
+And simple NxM grids with the `subplots` function can be too limiting.
 This makes it easy to place any number of axes at arbitrary locations on a figure.
 It's handy for making figures for publication.

 ## a sample workflow
 1) Make some functions to generate the various subplots you want to display on a figure.
 Those functions should take an axis handle as an input.
 2) Define a figure canvas of the desired size.
-3) Define your axes, specifying their locations using `figrid.place_axes_on_grid()` (a dictionary is a handy data structure for storing your axis handles).
+3) Define your axes, specifying their locations using `figrid.place_axes_on_grid()` (a dictionary is a useful data structure for storing your axis handles).
 4) Call your plotting functions with the axes as inputs.
-5) Add some axis labels that you can refer to from your figure legend.
+5) Add some axis labels using `figrid.add_labels()` that you can refer to from your figure legend.

 ## installation: